-How much should I offer on a house?
+How to know how much to offer on a house

 Life would be so much easier if a calculator could factor in all your variables and spit out the perfect offer amount.

 But that would be impossible.
 There is no one-size-fits-all answer.
 There are, however, several guidelines that will get you in the ballpark.

 Working with a knowledgeable real estate agent will get you a long way.
 But since it’s your money (and house) on the line, you’ll want to understand how the market works.